rsing148/CommunityClassroom-Git/README.md

 * Pros:
 	* If any server dies, and these system were collaborating via that server, any of the client repositories can be copied back up to the server to restore it.
 Every clone is really a full backup of all the data.
 For example, Git, Mercurial, Bazaar.
-	* Deal well with having several remote repositories they can work with, so you can collaborate with different groups of people in different ways simultaneously within the same project.
-This allows you to set up several types of workflows that aren't possible in centralized systems, such as hierarchical models.

 ![Distributed Version Control Diagram](image-7.png)